golles/ha-kamstrup_403/README.md

 ## Integration in the energy dashboard

-The `Heat Energy (E1)` sensor can be added to the energy dashboard as an individual device.
+The `Heat Energy (E1)` sensor can be added to the energy dashboard as an individual device.<br>
+There is also a sensor named `Heat Energy to Gas`, this sensor is disabled by default and can be enabled manually.
+This is a conversion sensor, that takes the `Heat Energy (E1)` value, and represents itself as a `gas` sensor.
+This can be added to the energy dashboard under the gas section.

 ## Collect logs

 When you want to report an issue, please add logs from this component.
-You can enable logging for this component by configuring the logger in Home Assistant as following:
+You can enable logging for this component by configuring the logger in Home Assistant as follows:
 ```yaml
 logger:
   default: warn